 Struggling to absorb information may also be a sign of burnout.
 While it’s normal to struggle taking in any new information after a five-hour study session, it’s unusual to feel that way all the time.
-Struggling to retain information from lectures or constantly having to reread paragraphs in your textbooks – both struggles absorbing information – may be signs of burnout.
+Struggling to retain information from lectures, constantly rereading paragraphs in your textbooks, or other difficulties absorbing information may be signs of burnout.

 Procrastinating on school assignments and other projects also may be signs of burnout.
 Coming up with any excuse to not study, like deep cleaning the apartment to avoid homework or jamming your schedule so full of social activities you have no time for academics or research projects, are examples of avoidance and procrastination.
 Watch out for these warning signs that can indicate burnout is right around the corner.